fedepaol/Android-sql-lite-helper/README.md

 SQLite Helper
 =========

+Still Beta.
+Please report any issues you might have.

-Python script to automatically generate code sqlite helper file for android AND/OR content provider code.
+Python 2.x script to automatically generate code sqlite helper file for android AND/OR content provider code.

 You can generate the sqlite helper class in case you do not need a content provider, or the content provider with a companion client class made of static methods.